-The bill will help the market appropriately assess the risk of climate change, which will help push private actors and government actors to act more decisively to address climate change.
+The bill will help the market appropriately assess the risk of climate change, which will help push private actors and government actors to act more decisively to address the climate crisis.
 It will help promote financial stability.
 And it will accomplish this without expending a penny of taxpayer money.